-As an early-stage Women’s Health and Wellness/FemTech startup, you would think one of the most challenging hurdles is the ideation or the passion to get the company off the ground.
+As a Women’s Health and Wellness early-stage startup, you would think one of the most challenging hurdles is the ideation or the passion to get the company off the ground.
 Actually, it’s how to maintain cash investments in an effective and efficient way.
-Maintaining cash can be one of the most stressful and frustrating parts of being a startup founder.
+Maintaining cash flow can be one of the most stressful and frustrating parts of being a startup founder, regardless of the industry.
 If this is not done correctly, it can have detrimental effects on the growth and sustainability of your business.
-In this article, we’ll dive into the world of cash burn and explore tips and tricks on how Women’s Health and Wellness/FemTech founders can manage it effectively.
+In this article, we’ll dive into the world of cash burn and explore tips and tricks on how Women’s Health and Wellness founders can manage it effectively.

-Understanding Cash Burn: A Crucial Metric for Women’s Health and Wellness/FemTech Startup Founders
+Understanding Cash Burn: A Crucial Metric for Women’s Health and Wellness Startup Founders

 Cash burn rate (often referred to as “cash burn”) represents the speed at which your company consumes its available cash.
 It’s typically calculated on a monthly basis, although weekly or daily rates can also be used.
 This metric considers both your revenue and cash flow.
 Essentially, it tells you how long your startup can operate before it must generate positive cash flow or risk going out of business.
 This is called your “Runway”.